magomez4/MinecraftServ/README.md

-#Followed this tutorial to install/run/setup minecraft server:
+# Followed this tutorial to install/run/setup minecraft server:
 https://www.tomshardware.com/how-to/raspberry-pi-minecraft-server
+I modified the auto-start bash script.
+Instead of re-running every 10 seconds, it runs only once at startup.
+If it ever crashes, the raspberry pi would have to be reboot or re-run the command below manually from the minecraft screen (see reference below on how to use `screen` program).

-#To run minecraft server:
+# To run minecraft server:
 java -Xmx1024M -Xms1024M -jar server.jar

+# To attach to minecraft server screen:
+screen -r minecraft_screen
+## To detach:
+`ctrl-a d` (let go of ctrl-a before pressing d)

-#General Notes
+# General Notes
 For minecraft server version 1.20.2, I had to install java 17

-##To intall java 17:
+## To intall java 17:

 Vanilla java 17 only works on 64 bit systems, so I had to install a port of java 17 that was built for 32 bit systems.